wavim/hilbert-sort/README.md

 > The distance may be measured in Hamming Distance for bits, or Euclidean 2-norm for vectors.

-Sometimes our data is multi-dimensional, like sRGB colors { $(r, g, b)|r, g, b \in [0, 255]$ }, or vectors in $\mathbb{R}^n, n \gt 1$ in general.
+Sometimes our data is multidimensional, like sRGB colors { $(r, g, b)|r, g, b \in [0, 255]$ }, or vectors in $\mathbb{R}^n, n \gt 1$ in general.
 Unlike the real numbers $\mathbb{R}$,